CCL Tear in Dogs: What to Do When the Cruciate Ligament is Injured

 The Importance of Post-Surgery Support

 Now, this is a scary percentage, but they say that more than 50% of dogs will blow their other leg if they’ve already had the other one go.
 And that to me just screams “autoimmune.”
 The second leg is already compromised, the inflammatory response is already there.
 Then there’s all the extra weight bearing until the other leg heals.
 It’s tough.
 That said, in our clinic, I would say 80-90% of those dogs who did come to us to receive post-surgery support DID NOT blow the other leg!
-So, it’s really, really, paramount that you do support the other leg!
+So, it’s really, really, paramount that you support the other leg!

 A CCL tear in dogs can be very painful, and your dog needs you to help support them through the process, whether you choose surgery or not.
 With supportive home care, a custom brace, and some really good therapy, you can help them heal and get back to their happy-go-lucky self!